-Leaving the A-7 at km 158 you will enter Estepona on the Avenida de Literal dual carriageway. this road has a central reservation ornamental planted area.
-On the right is the bus station, Palacio de Congresos on the right Carrefour, the towns largest supermarket on the left hand side.
-On the right is a free car parking area.
-The road then drops down affording the sight of the expansive La Rada beach.
+Leaving the A-7 at km 158 you will enter Estepona on the Avenida de Literal dual carriageway.
+This road has a central reservation ornamental planted area.
+On the right is the bus station, then Palacio de Congresos on the right Carrefour, the towns largest supermarket on the left hand side.
+On the right is a free car parking area; consider parking here.
+The road continues affording the sight of the expansive La Rada beach.

-Don't follow the other traffic to the right along Avenida de Andalucia bypass route but instead continue along the seafront.
+At the second rouindabout don't follow the traffic to the right into Avenida de Andalucia bypass, instead continue along the seafront.
 Shortly on the right hand side is an entrance to the underground car park.
 Park here.
 (1.90€ an hour or 17€ a day).
 Coming out of the car park by foot, continue walking west in the direction you were driving.
 After a few hundred metres where there is a Hola Bank infront of you, take the road on the right which is Calle de la Terraza, a road that bisects the old town.
 Wander around this area at you leasure.
 Perhaps head for Plaza de las Flores; one block back on the left hand side.